vsr2158/SAM_enable_enterprisesupport_controltower_linked/README.md

 ## Cleanup

-To delete the sample application that you created, use the AWS CLI.
+Finally to delete the application that you created, use the AWS CLI.
 Assuming you used your project name for the stack name, you can run the following:

 ```bash
 aws cloudformation delete-stack --stack-name function_enable_enterprisesupport_controltower_linked